 The Overlook Café is located on the first floor of the ATLC (Clifton Campus).
 Menu planning and food preparation is provided by Midwest Culinary Institute faculty chefs and students.
-The Overlook offers a wide selection of wholesome foods and refreshments, including hot breakfasts and daily lunch and dinner specials, soups, a custom deli station, a salad bar, a fruit bar and a full range of drink and “grab and go” options.
+The Overlook offers a wide selection of wholesome foods and refreshments, including hot breakfasts and daily lunch and dinner specials, soups, a custom deli station, a salad bar, and a full range of beverages and “grab and go” options.

-Vending facilities are located on the second floor of the ATLC, the first and third floor lounges in the Main Building, and on the second and third floors of the Health Professions Building.
+Vending facilities are located on the second, third, and fourth floors of the ATLC, the first and third floor lounges in the Main Building, and on the second and third floors of the Health Professions Building.
 If necessary, refunds from vending facilities can be obtained from the cafeteria cashier.